Menu

 Edward Wilson

-Edward Osborne Wilson was born on June 10, 1929 in Birmingham, Alabama.
-His parents were Inez Wilson and Edward Wilson.
-Edward was raised near Washington, D.C. as well as in the countryside around Mobile, Alabama by his father Edward and stepmother.
+Edward Osborne Wilson was born on June 10, 1929, in Birmingham, Alabama, to Inez and Edward Wilson.
+He spent his childhood both in the vicinity of Washington, D.C., and in the countryside near Mobile, Alabama, primarily raised by his father and stepmother.

 Related Biography: Andrew Knoll